Skip to content

-On the Nile River in Egypt, a vast building holds the enormous freshwater mass in the Arab countries, with the High Dam behind it.
+A vast building on the Nile River in Egypt holds enormous freshwater masses in Arab countries, with a high dam behind it.
 The High Dam is one of the essential giant projects of the modern era and perhaps the most critical project in Egyptians’ lives.
-And it is the third-largest aquifer in the world.
+It is also the third-largest aquifer in the world.

-Before the construction of the dam, the Nile used to flood and submerge Egypt every year.
-In some years, the level of the flood increased and destroyed most of the crops, and in other years, its level decreased, the water was insufficient, and the agricultural lands were destroyed.
+Before the dam’s construction, the Nile flooded and submerged Egypt every year.
+In some years, the flood level increased and destroyed most of the crops, and in other years, its level decreased, the water was insufficient, and the agricultural lands were destroyed.

-The dam’s construction helped retain the flood water and release it when necessary.
+The dam’s construction helped retain and release flood water when necessary.
 The Nile flood has come under human control.
-The Building of the High Dam began in 1960 and was completed in 1968, and then it was officially opened in 1971.
+Construction of the High Dam began in 1960 and was completed in 1968; it was officially opened in 1971.

 The dam was built during the era of President Gamal Abdel Nasser with the help of the Soviet Union.
 The dam was initially constructed to prevent flooding and as a source of electrical power generation.

 The High Dam consists of 180 water drainage gates that control and regulate water flow and achieve complete control over floods.
 It contains 12 turbines to generate electricity, equivalent to 2,100 megawatts.
-Its construction required about 44 million square metres of building materials and 34,000 labour forces.
-The height of the dam is approximately 111 metres; its length is 3830 metres; the width of its base is 980 metres, and the drainage channel can drain about 11,000 square metres per second.
+Its construction required about 44 million square metres of building materials and 34,000 labourers.
+The dam’s height is approximately 111 metres, its length is 3830 metres, the width of its base is 980 metres, and the drainage channel can drain about 11,000 square metres per second.

 The Story Behind The Construction